Voulz/OutlinerShortcuts/README.md

 ## UE 5.1
 Unreal Engine 5.1 added the possibility of having multiple Outliners.
-The commands `Expand All`, `Collapse All` and `Cpllapse to Root` will now work **only** on the Outliner that was last focused, refered to as the most recently used Outliner.
+The commands `Expand All`, `Collapse All` and `Collapse to Root` will now work **only** on the Outliner that was last focused, referred to as the most recently used Outliner.
 Three new commands have been added: `Expand All Outliners`, `Collapse All Outliners` and `Collapse All Outliners to Root` which will affect **all** the opened Outliner windows.

 # Binding Shortcuts